jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

   |> bytesToMB;
 ```

-A significant simplication!
+A significant simplification!

 The pipe operator allows us to pass the result of each expression as an input to the next one, without having to name the result of each step and explicitly pass it to the next function call.

 ### A convention in many functional languages

 We have seen how currying enables partial application, and how this feature allows to compose functions easily, which was at the origin of the data-last convention.

 Also, we saw how the pipe operator contributes to adopt this convention by passing the result of an expression as the last argument of the next.